carlos8f/modeler/README.md

 Options:

+- `name` - string - uniquely identifies this collection to the engine (can be a prefix, bucket or table name in the data store)
 - `idAttribute` - string - default: `id` - use a custom name for the ID property
-- `newId` - function - takes an entity, returns a new ID for that entity
+- `newId` - function - takes an entity, returns a new ID for that entity (default: 22 psuedorandom base64url-encoded characters)
 - `hooks` - object
     - `save` - function - takes `(entity, cb)` and runs before entity is saved
     - `afterSave` - function - takes `(entity, cb)` and runs after an entity is saved